Menu

 • Bound Brook, North Scituate – site of a 2017 dam removal, herring have only just started to return in small numbers.

-• Third Herring Brook, Norwell/Hanover (Hanover Crossing) – after 3 dam removals and recent removal of 3 weirs, we are excited to see fish in expanded portions of the brook.
+• Third Herring Brook, Norwell/Hanover (Hanover Crossing) – This is a challenging place to count fish.
+But after 3 dam removals and recent removal of 3 weirs, we still hope to have visual documentation of fish passing.
+Are you up for it?

 The time slots will be between 7 am and 7 pm.